JoeTSReynolds/CloakLib-Gen/README.md

 `python image_lib_gen.py [-h] [--batch-size BATCH_SIZE] [--threads THREADS] [--mode {low,mid,high}] input_dir `

 This will process images and videos in the input directory and add them to the (local) library in appropriate places.
 Does not delete the originals from the input folder.

+# Fawkes and Rekognition demo

+Go into frontend and type `npm install`

+Start the backend server (just have it run in a separate terminal)

+In frontend, type `npx expo start --web`